decreace in guest nights from August 2019 to August 2020

-From January 2013 the prodction of the statistics are severly changed.
-New cut off based on international regulations (cf. Poulation above).
+From January 2013 the production of the statistics is severely changed.
+New cut off based on international regulations (cf. Population above).
 It is guest nights that are collected (not unit nights) and establishments ard identified in Business Register and some other business surveys.
 These have lead to more establishments in the population.
 Some establishments have changed NACE.
-All together the changes makes data for camping and holiday dwellings NOT comparable with data from 2012 and before.
-Data for hotels are comparable, but use data on minor regional area, municipalities, with careness.
+Altogether the changes make data for camping and holiday dwellings NOT comparable with data from 2012 and before.
+Data for hotels are comparable, but use data on minor regional area, municipalities, with carefulness.

 Figures for Svalbard have in 2013 been included in the ordinary tourism statistics twice.
-First Svalbard was include from March 2013.
-In July 2013 figures for Svalbardt were included for January and February in the Statistics Bank.
+First Svalbard was included from March 2013.
+In July 2013 figures for Svalbard were included for January and February in the Statistics Bank.
 Thes might lead to inconsistency between data for Norway in the bank, and data for Norway in the articles for January - May 2013.

-In general, errors can occur both when the questionnaire is being completed (respondents submit incorrect information).
+In general, errors can occur when the questionnaire is being completed (respondents submit incorrect information).

 Non-response: By the date, the questionnaires are due back the response rate is about 70 per cent.
 After reminders have been sent out the response increases to 97-98 per cent.
 Total and partial non-response are calculated automatically.
-Calculation or imputation of values for no-response establishments is based on other establishments' data in the same stratum.
-Stratum is given by county and accommodation capacity.
+Calculation or imputation of values for no-response establishments is based on previous reported data by the establishment combined with other establishments in the same stratum.
+Stratum is given by county.
 By imputation of values, there may be significant uncertainty which again may have a major impact on data at smaller regional areas.